 Wife of reality TV bounty hunter in medically induced coma

-The wife of reality TV bounty hunter Duane "Dog" Chapman is in a medically induced coma.
+The wife of reality TV bounty hunter Duane "Dog" Chapman is in a medically induced coma, a report said.

-The Honolulu Star-Advertiser reported Sunday that Beth Chapman is in the intensive care unit of Queen's Medical Center in Honolulu.
+Beth Chapman is in the intensive care unit of Queen's Medical Center in Honolulu, The Honolulu Star-Advertiser reported Sunday.

-A representative for the family released a statement Saturday night saying that only immediate family are allowed access to the 51-year-old.
+A representative for the family released a statement Saturday night saying that only immediate family have been given access to the 51-year-old.

 Chapman was diagnosed with lung cancer in September 2017 and said in November that the cancer had returned despite surgery.

-The family says she was hospitalized in April because of fluid accumulation in her lungs and underwent a procedure to relieve pressure.
+Chapman was hospitalized in April because of fluid accumulation in her lungs and underwent a procedure to relieve pressure, the family said.

+The couple's Da Kine Bail Bonds office in Honolulu and a storefront for a Dog the Bounty Hunter shop closed in January.

+The family asked the general public to "please pray for Beth" while also sending "sincere thanks to everyone for their prayers throughout Beth's battle with cancer," the statement said.

 Comments